 Most people don't think about fixing a credit report mistake until it prevents them from getting credit, insurance, or maybe even a job.

-If you've been turned down because of information in your credit report, the company that you applied to must give you the credit bureau's name, address, and telephone number that they received the information from.
-If you contact the credit bureau within 60 days of receiving a denial notice, they will send your credit report to you for free.
+If you've been turned down because of information in your credit report, the company that rejected your application must give you the name, address, and telephone number of the credit bureau that supplied the information they based their decision on.
+Armed with this information, you contact the credit bureau within 60 days of receiving a denial notice and they will send your credit report to you for free.

 When you get your credit report, very carefully check over all the information.
 First, make sure that all the information really belong to you.
 Sometimes information that belongs to someone with the same name as yours get recorded on your credit file.
 Also check the address information to make sure that it is correct.

 Next, check the account information section to make sure that all the accounts really belong to you.
 If you find accounts that you didn't open, you may have become a victim of identity theft and need to investigate the matter.
 Another thing to check for is accounts that you know were paid off, but are still showing a balance on your credit report.
 You have the right to contest any incorrect reporting of credit information.